emoose/OutRun2006Tweaks/README.md

 - Prevents save corruption bug when remapping controls with many input devices connected
 - Fixed C2C ranking scoreboards not updating on Steam and other releases due to faulty anti-piracy checks
 - Pegasus animation's clopping sound effect will now end correctly
-- Text related to the now-defunct online service can be hidden
+- Text related to the online service can optionally be hidden
 - Automatically disables DPI scaling on the game window to fix scaling issues
 - Fixes issues with shading on certain character/stage models (eg. the ending cutscene models)
 - Allows particles like grass/gravel to be drawn correctly, like in the console versions